Air France Unaccompanied Minor Policy | Age Rules & Travel

 Can a 17 year old travel alone on an international flight with Air France?

-Yes, a 17-year-old can travel alone on international flights.
-They are treated almost like an adult passenger, so no special escort service is required unless requested.
+Yes, a 17-year-old can fly internationally unaccompanied.
+They are handled virtually as an adult passenger; thus, no special escort service is needed unless demanded.